History and exam

 Patients with hypodeveloped sacrum are much more likely to be incontinent.[13]

-Hirschsprung disease
+Hirschsprung's disease

-Fecal continence is an important predictor of overall quality of life after surgical repair.
+Faecal continence is an important predictor of overall quality of life after surgical repair.

 spinal abnormalities

 Neural tube defects, specifically spina bifida, occur in about 2500 newborns per year and with an incidence of 1 in 1200 to 1400 live births.[9]
-Virtually all affected children will experience some degree of fecal incontinence.
+Virtually all affected children will experience some degree of faecal incontinence.

 weak